mikomatic/mortega.dev/content/posts/exploring-maven-build-cache-extension.md

 We can see that maven totally skips `compile` and `test` execution, re-using cached data.

-This also work by a per-module cache, meaning that in a multi-module maven project, only affected modules will be built.
+This also works by a per-module cache, meaning that in a multi-module maven project, only affected modules will be built.

 ## Performance improvements